stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 }
 ```

-Pasting the above into godbolt will show a compilation error!
+Pasting the above into [Godbolt](https://godbolt.org/) will show a compilation error!
 That's because Eigen does not allow coefficient levels access to product functions.
-Instead that expression needs to be evaluated before it is accessed elementwise.
+Instead, that expression needs to be evaluated before it is accessed elementwise.
 Alternatively, consider the following example, where we pass in an expression for elementwise multiplication.

 ```cpp